analysis-tools-dev/website-old/content/blog/welcome-deepcode/index.md

 ---
-title: Welcome DeepCode
+title: Welcome, DeepCode!
-date: "2020-07-16T22:12:03.284Z"
+date: "2020-07-16T00:00:00.000Z"
 ---

-Today we welcome DeepCode as our first sponsor.
+Today we welcome DeepCode as our first sponsor. 🥳

-It makes us incredibly happy to see the backing of our community project from a forward-thinking company.
+It makes us incredibly happy to see the backing of our community project from such a forward-thinking company.
-Just like us, DeepCode thinks that the space of analysis tools can be vastly improved to improve code quality and establish best practices.
+Just like us, DeepCode thinks that the space of analysis tools could be vastly improved to increase code quality and foster best practices within organizations of any size.

 We hope for a fruitful collaboration for both sides.
 Stay tuned for a follow-up post that goes into detail about DeepCode's offerings,